bjorn-helgaas/Nightingale/README.md

 ![Wiring diagram](Diagrams/WiringDiagram.jpg)

 8. Daisy-chain the fans together as much as you can.
-The five-pack of Artic fans should have extra ports to connect one fan to another.
+The five-pack of Arctic fans should have extra ports to connect one fan to another.
 Daisy-chaining them saves you ports on the PWM Fan Hub and makes organizing wires easier, but you can always run the fan directly to the PWM Fan Hub.

 9. Connect the DC extension cable to the DC Barrel Adapter Mount inside.
 The PIR Motion Sensor should be on the outside with cables running inside through the small hole.
 One cable will connect to the DC extension cable and the other will connect to the DC Y Cable.
 From the Y Cable, you'll split into LED lighting and the PWM Fan Hub.
 All the fans will connect to each other and the hub.

-10. For the LED lighting, I like to run it on the panels with fans in a figure 8 pattern around both panels, sticking to the 1/2" gap between the panel and the filters, where it won't get in the way of the filters when inserted(see below).
+10. For the LED lighting, I like to run it on the panels with fans in a figure 8 pattern around both panels, sticking to the 1/2" gap between the panel and the filters, where it won't get in the way of the filters when inserted (see below).
 This provides indirect lighting when activated, giving the unit a glow.

 ![Filter holder over fans](Diagrams/filterholder.jpg)

 11. Ensure all the wiring is connected and nothing is near the fans.
 Plug in the AC/DC adapter in to test the wiring.
-Check for the following
+Check for the following:
 - The unit should come on when the PIR sensor detects motion.
 - The PC fans should all blow air outside, not inside.
 - All the fans are spinning when motion is detected.